psu/shortlet/README.md

 ## Actions

 ### Syntax
-Each action is written as a JSON object with some of the following key-value pairs:
+Each action is written as a JSON object with the following key-value pairs:

 #### Common